-Respond to acute injury, trauma care, and safety needs before collecting evidence.
+Perform a prompt, competent medical assessment.
+Then respond to acute injury, the need for trauma care, and safety needs of patients before collecting evidence.
 In addition to promoting physical health, sensitive and timely medical care can help reduce the likelihood of acute psychological trauma and its aftereffects, support patients' existing and emerging coping skills, and set the tone for patients' resumption of normal functioning.

-Acute medical needs take precedence over forensic needs.
+Acute medical needs take precedence over evidentiary needs.
 Patients should be instructed to not wash, change clothes, urinate, defecate, smoke, drink, or eat until initially evaluated by examiners, unless necessary for treating acute medical injuries.
-If drug-facilitated sexual assault is suspected, and patients need to urinate prior to the arrival of examiners, ensure that the urine sample is collected properly while maintaining the chain of custody.
+If alcohol- or drug-facilitated sexual assault is suspected, and patients need to urinate prior to the arrival of examiners, ensure that the urine sample is collected properly while maintaining the chain of custody.

-As soon as possible after the initial medical evaluation, management, and stabilization of acute problems and before treating nonacute injuries, the medical forensic exam can be conducted (with patients' permission).
-In circumstances in which patients are seriously injured, examiners must be prepared to work alongside other health care providers who are stabilizing and treating them.
+The forensic examiner should be involved in all aspects of the medical forensic examination of the sexual assault patient.
+As soon as possible after the initial triage, management, and stabilization of acute medical problems and before treating non-acute injuries, the evidentiary exam can be conducted (with patients' permission).
+In circumstances in which patients are seriously injured or impaired, examiners must be prepared to work alongside other health care providers who are stabilizing and treating them.
 In such cases, examiners may need to perform exams in settings such as a health care facility's emergency department, an operating room, a recovery room, or an intensive care unit.

 Alert examiners of the need for their services.
-The SART, if one exists, can work with exam facilities to identify acceptable timeframes to conduct a medical forensic exam after a patient's arrival and medical evaluation, management, and stabilization.
-If examiners are not based at the site or need to be dispatched,
+The SART/SARRT, if one exists, can work with exam facilities to identify acceptable timeframes to conduct a medical forensic exam after a patient's arrival and medical evaluation, management, and stabilization.
+If examiners are not based at the site or need to be dispatched, the facility should contact them immediately after identifying a sexual assault patient.
+165

-154 Historically, sexual assault patients who came to a health care facility (namely hospital emergency departments) for medical care and forensic evidence collection had to wait a long time to be examined.
+164 Historically, sexual assault patients who came to a health care facility (namely hospital emergency departments) for medical care and forensic evidence collection had to wait a long time to be examined.
 Often, they were not considered priority cases because they lacked visible physical injuries or their physical injuries were less serious than others coming into the facility.
 The psychological trauma they were experiencing often was not taken into account, nor was the fact that evidence can be destroyed or contaminated if collection is delayed.
 Many communities are addressing this problem by establishing examiner programs.
-At busy health care facilities that make life or death decisions about prioritizing patients, these programs can help ensure that sexual assault patients are offered and receive a medical forensic examination promptly after being evaluated and treated for any serious or life-threatening injuries.
+At busy health care facilities that make life or death decisions about prioritizing patients, these programs can help ensure that sexual assault patients are offered and receive a medical forensic examination promptly.